Azure/azure-quickstart-templates/201-aci-wordpress-vnet/README.md

 ## Usage

-Use browser to access the Frontend public IP address of application gateway.
+Use browser to access the SiteFQDN from output.
 WordPress will guide you through the rest of the setup.

 ## Notes
 Azure Container Instance is available in selected [locations](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quotas#region-availability).
 Please use one of the available location for Azure Container Instance resource.